 2. Set clear objectives aligned to project requirements

 Set the tone early.
 Inconsistent messaging creates confusion and makes it hard for anyone to understand what you want to happen.
-A clear framework is the foundation for success.
+A clear framework is a foundation for success.

 3. Use effective systems